Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Introduction

-{Compared to the RIP, an advantage of characterizing the mutual coherence is in (i) the accountability in terms of being able to capture the property of maximal correlation between different columns of a measurement matrix and (ii) the amenability in terms of being able to evaluate effectively for a fixed measurement matrix.
-There are prior works focusing on analyzing the support recovery guarantee of noisy SOMP \cite{Wang2013Performance,gribonval2008atoms} based on the MIP.
-With the priori knowledge of support, the work in \cite{gribonval2008atoms} provided a recovery guarantee of SOMP in a form of $\ell_{p,\infty}$-norm of a bounded noise.
-When the noise matrix is fixed, \cite{gribonval2008atoms} also derived the successful recovery probability for the random matrix $\bC$ in \eqref{obOMP}.
-The work in \cite{Wang2013Performance} analyzed the support recovery guarantee of SOMP based on the Frobenius norm of the bounded noise matrix.}
+There are existing works analyzing the recovery guarantees of OMP \cite{sharpOMP,MuOMP,OMPTT,Mi2017Prob,OMPbound,ChangRIP,Ge2019RIP,Cai2018Improve,amirazTight2021} and SOMP \cite{Tropp2006Greedy,liImproved2018,liFundamental2019,NoiseSOMP,zhangResults2022}.
+In the noiseless scenario, OMP can successfully recover the support set in $L$ iterations when the RIC or the mutual coherence of the measurement matrix $\bPhi$ satisfy the conditions $\delta_{L+1} < 1/\sqrt{L+1}$ \cite{sharpOMP} or $\mu < {1}/{(2L-1)}$ \cite{MuOMP}, respectively.
+Regarding the recovery performance of noisy OMP, the sufficient conditions for exact support recovery have been studied in terms of the MIP \cite{OMPTT,Mi2017Prob,amirazTight2021} and the RIP \cite{OMPbound,ChangRIP,Ge2019RIP,Cai2018Improve}, which have the additional requirements for the magnitude of the signal compared to the noiseless scenario.
+There are also existing works that have analyzed the recovery guarantee for both noiseless and noisy SOMP \cite{Tropp2006Greedy,liImproved2018,liFundamental2019,NoiseSOMP,zhangResults2022}.
+In the noiseless case, SOMP guarantees exact support recovery when $\mu < {1}/{(2L-1)}$ \cite{Tropp2006Greedy} or $\delta_{L+1} < 1/\sqrt{L+1}$ \cite{liImproved2018,zhangResults2022}, aligning with the performance guarantees of noiseless OMP.
+Regarding noisy SOMP, the recovery error probability under Gaussian noise was analyzed based on the RIP \cite{NoiseSOMP}, which reveals that achieving near-zero error is possible when the signal power and the number of sparse vectors are sufficiently large.
+In \cite{liFundamental2019}, an additional condition on the signal magnitude necessary is introduced in to guarantee successful recovery of SOMP in the noisy case, in addition to the requirement for RIC.
+Furthermore, there are variants of SOMP proposed in \cite{yaoSparsity2018,liNew2019,kimJoint2020a}, with performance analyses provided based on RIP. {We note the performance analyses for the noisy SOMP in \cite{NoiseSOMP,liFundamental2019} and the variants in \cite{yaoSparsity2018,liNew2019,kimJoint2020a} are all based on RIP.
+However, compared to RIP, the advantages of characterizing the mutual coherence in \eqref{def of mu} are in (i) the accountability in terms of being able to capture the property of maximal correlation between different columns of a measurement matrix and (ii) the amenability in terms of being able to evaluate effectively for a fixed measurement matrix.
+There are prior works \cite{Wang2013Performance,gribonval2008atoms} that have focused on analyzing the support recovery guarantee of noisy SOMP based on the MIP when the noise is bounded.
+With the prior knowledge of support, the work in \cite{gribonval2008atoms} provided a recovery guarantee of SOMP in the form of $\ell_{p,\infty}$-norm of bounded noise.
+Additionally, when the noise matrix is fixed, \cite{gribonval2008atoms} derived the successful recovery probability (SRP) with respect to the random matrix $\bC$ in \eqref{obOMP}.
+Meanwhile, the work in \cite{Wang2013Performance} analyzed the support recovery guarantee of SOMP which is based on the Frobenius norm of the bounded noise matrix. }